ZeeSpire/zss-afk-site/_posts/en/2022-11-07-truffle-hunting-and-a-special-culinary-experience-at-grigorescu-mansion.markdown

 We started Saturday with a breakfast based on local products, most of which were made right at the mansion by our hosts.
 We could choose from cheeses with various flavors (including lavender), babic, bacon, prosciutto, fresh vegetables, homemade pate, Romanian "zacusca" with truffles, quail eggs, jams, cakes, and fresh bread.

-{% responsive_image path: assets/images/posts/grigorescu/IMG_1377.webp alt: "Conacul Grigorescu 03" %}
+{% responsive_image path: assets/images/posts/grigorescu/IMG_1377.webp alt: "Conacul Grigorescu 03" patrupetrei: true %}

 Then we all gathered in front of the mansion, we were briefed, we got into the two minibuses provided by the hosts and went to the forest in search of truffles.
 The search for truffles was conducted by two professional truffle hunters together with their dogs specially trained for this purpose.
 Besides the experience itself, which we found very interesting, we were able to enjoy the actual walk through the forest on a splendid October day.
 The fallen leaves formed a rustling carpet that made me think of a caramel river.
 The trees were covered in warm shades of gold, chocolate, amber, and rust.
 The sky was clear.
 The dogs were running happily around us when suddenly they were stopping to dig concentrated at the root of a tree.
 We quickly went to see what they found.
 Sometimes it was a small truffle quickly devoured by the dog, other times the truffle was big and the dog left it in the owner's hand, impatiently waiting for its reward.